Do Rabbits Eat Roses?

 Yes, rabbits can eat pink roses.

-Just like with other colors of roses, you should make sure they haven’t been treated with any pesticides or other harmful chemicals.
+Just like with other colors of roses, you should ensure they haven’t been treated with pesticides or other harmful chemicals.

 Do Rabbits Eat Roses Seeds?